TonyKennah/worldom/README.md

 *   **Dynamic Camera:** A fully featured camera with stepped zooming (centered on the cursor) and smooth panning (using WASD keys or mouse drag).
 *   **Interactive Tile Map:** An efficient, tile-based map that only renders visible tiles and displays a grid at appropriate zoom levels.
 *   **A\* Pathfinding:** Intelligent, natural-looking unit movement that navigates around obstacles.
 The pathfinding has been tuned to feel less "robotic" by introducing a small random cost to each step.
 *   **Unit Control:** Select single units with a left-click or multiple units by dragging a selection box with the right mouse button.
-Command selected units to move with a right-click.
+Command selected units via a right-click context menu with "Attack", "Build", and "MoveTo" options.

 ## Tech Stack